shikhak/nwjs-macos/README.md

 ## Steps to build NW.js binaries on MacOS

-* MacOS Version: MacoS Monterey - 12.2
+* MacOS Version: MacoS Monterey - 12.2 (also notes for building on Ventura 13.0.1)
-* Python Version: 3.10.8
+* Python Version: 3.10.8 (note that python3 is preinstalled on macOS 13.0.1 )

 ## Prerequisites